History of The Albert Memorial

 Remains of the memorial

-Two of the lanterns and their columns from now stand outside Hastings Museum.
+Two of the lanterns and their columns now stand outside Hastings Museum.
 The drinking fountain bowl, weather vane, some clock pieces and a wooden door are also now in the care of Hastings Museum.

 Unfortunately the bottle containing the parchment that was in the foundation stone got broken by the demolition crew and was discarded as rubbish.